Emilia-Guadalupe/PokeReact/README.md

+## This a Pokedex made with React

+You can start Cloning or Downloading this proyect.

+You don't need any special or extra dependencies, just install the basic ones with 'npm install'.

+See the proyect in this link: https://stupefied-swirles-51325b.netlify.app/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).